 Bad breath and bleeding gums are the first signs of gum disease; don’t ignore these signs, we can help.

 When soft plaque isn’t removed from your teeth it can harden and turn into calculus (tartar); plaque and calculus together cause gingivitis, periodontitis and peri-implantitis, all types of gum disease.
 It’s initially a painless process where the supporting structures around the teeth are eroded and weakened.
 Left untreated, eventually even healthy teeth and implants can simply fall out.

 Just as important, is the impact of gum disease on your general health.
 Mouth infections left untreated allow your mouth bacteria to seep into the body.

 Prevention really is better than cure.
 We believe good dental hygiene is about far more than a “routine scale and polish”.
 We treat everyone as an individual and therefore may recommend a maintenance plan, or a series of appointments or appointments of differing lengths and treatment types in order treat you correctly.
 We always work with you, taking into account your own values and goals, to generate a bespoke plan to give you the best possible outcome.
 Your gum health is monitored and recorded at each visit and we will share this information with you so together we can track your progress.

-Sarah, Michael, Katherine and our specialist Joel work alongside Lisa, Kim, Laura and Becks our dental hygienists to diagnose, monitor and treat gum disease, in the best way for you as an individual.
+Sarah, Michael, Katherine and our specialist Joel work alongside Lisa, Ellie, Megan and Becks our dental hygienists to diagnose, monitor and treat gum disease, in the best way for you as an individual.
 Our oral health team will also advise how things such as diet and lifestyle affect the overall health of your mouth.